jsafrane/kubernetes/docs/proposals/volume-provisioning.md

 ### Provisioner interface changes

-`struct volume.VolumeOptions` (containing parameters for a provisioner plugin) will be extended to contain StorageClass.ProvisionerParameters.
+`struct volume.VolumeOptions` (containing parameters for a provisioner plugin) will be extended to contain StorageClass.Parameters.

 The existing provisioner implementations will be modified to accept the StorageClass configuration object.